ChrstphrHll/npc_gen/students/Ungris Riluaneth.md

 # Ungris Riluaneth
 ---
 ### Description
-- Dragonborn Cleric from Aldercrown Empire
+- Dragonborn Cleric from Magmus Centerhold
 - 5th year Diplomacy student in Treskal
-- frills, Deep Blue eyes, and red skin
+- 2 curled horns, Deep Blue eyes, and red skin
 - Is Sincere and Cruel, and has Beauty as their ideal

 ### Organizations